 Losing a customer is not just an economic loss, but also a major emotional trauma.
 With the increase in competition and the consequently reduced profit margins, it becomes even more difficult to retain customers.
 However, there are certain steps that can be taken to minimize customer churn and to have a recovery strategy for handling losses.

-Over the years, I’ve had my share of clients leave the agency.
+Over the years, I’ve had my share of clients leave my agency.
 We usually get a few inklings that they may be thinking about leaving, so we know when things are going well or not.

 The first step is to figure out why customers are leaving your business.
 Once you’ve figured that out, your focus should be on retaining them than on acquiring new ones.
 This way, you will have a loyal fan base who will support your business through thick and thin.
 Retaining customers is so much more cost effective than finding new ones.

 It is important for any marketing campaign or strategy to have a customer acquisition strategy as well, which is often an overlooked but integral part of any business’s growth plan.
 This can be achieved through investment in targeting high-value prospects or improving conversion rates on potential customers who are already aware of your product or service offerings.